pavel-paulau/perfdb/README.md

 Wait, how to install it?
 ------------------------

 First, you need [TokuMX](http://www.tokutek.com/products/tokumx-for-mongodb/).
-Stable binaries are available at [Releases](https://github.com/pavel-paulau/perfkeeper/releases) page.
+Stable binaries are available on [Releases](https://github.com/pavel-paulau/perfkeeper/releases) page.

 To build the latest development version you need [Go](http://golang.org/doc/install) and [Bazaar](http://bazaar.canonical.com/).
 Getting the latest **perfkeeper**: